-The most important thing is enjoy reading time with your child.
+The most important tip I can give is just to enjoy reading time with your child.
 If you act like reading is going to be a chore, then so will the child.
 If you are a parent that feels this way, you probably need an attitude change and some self-reflection on what it means to be a parent because guess what?
 Your child is forever changing, and with each age comes struggles but also a ton of enjoyment.
 Just think, in a blink of an eye, you could miss out on half a life.

 The moment your child is born, they are connected by the umbilical chord.
 As soon as that chord is severed, they are forever growing away from you.
 As they get older, they’ll want less time with you and more time with friends.
 One day, they’ll be moving out.

 Us self-published authors rely heavily on information handed down from other self-published authors.
-Big publishers have the luxury of knowing the ropes, and having the industry contacts.
+Big publishers have the luxury of knowing the ropes and having industry contacts.
 I want to share some information about audiobooks, cds, and metadata for those self-published authors that are a bit in the dark.

 What is Metadata?

 First, what is metadata?
-Metadata is all the information that you want to share with the public about your audio file, your audiobook.
-For example, your title, the author, readers, producers, mixers, composers, cd art, and album art are some of the metadata you may want to add to your album.
+Metadata is all the information that you want to share with the public about your audio file or your audiobook.
+For example, your title, the author, readers, producers, mixers, composers, cd art, and album art are some of the metadata you may want to add to your auidobook.

 Before the internet databases, there was a time where you could buy a car CD player, put in the CD, and it would tell you the name of the song, album, and artist right on the face of the car cd player!
-This is written on the CD in the CD text.
+This is written on the CD in the CD text or CD metadata.

-But if you were to put that CD with the metadata in the CD text, your computer may not recognize the metadata and it may say, “Unknown Artist”.
+But if you were to put that CD with the metadata into your computer, it may not recognize the metadata and may read, “Unknown Artist”.
 That leads us to the digital metadata world.